Skip to main content

 What’s Next

-• Develop Pilot Projects – we will work with our partners to identify and implement viable pilot projects to test solutions and educate stakeholders.
+- Develop Pilot Demonstration Projects: Based off of our extensive research we are ready to conduct a series of Fuel Switch First pilot demonstrations projects, electrifying building heat for small commercial buildings within our district.
+We will work with our partners to identify and implement viable pilot projects to test solutions and educate stakeholders.

 Our Goals